Nuitka/Nuitka/README.rst

 ``pip install clcache`` command away.
-To make Nuitka use those, set either ``NUITKA_CCACHE_BINARY`` to the full path of ``ccache.exe`` or ``NUITKA_CLCACHE_BINARY`` to the full path of ``clcache.exe``, which will be in the scripts folder of the Python you installed it into.
+To make Nuitka use those, set either ``NUITKA_CCACHE_BINARY`` to the full path of ``ccache.exe`` or ``NUITKA_CLCACHE_BINARY`` to the full path of ``clcache.exe``, which will be in the scripts folder of the Python, you installed it into.

 Runners
 -------